 The majority of the data now shared with GBIF resides on one of the dozens of installations of the GBIF IPT: Integrated Publishing Toolkit.
 Other alternatives exist, including seeking in-country hosting support from GBIF participants.
 Highly skilled publishers can also use an API to register datasets programmatically (contact the GBIF Helpdesk for more details).

 Prepare data for publication

 Publishers who choose to share their data using Darwin Core Archives (see data standards) can familiarize themselves with the format using spreadsheet templates created for occurrence datasets, checklists and sampling-event datasets.

-Using the updated GBIF Data Validator (available soon), you can check datasets prior to publication and receive specific recommendations on improving and cleaning them.
+Using the updated GBIF Data Validator, you can check datasets prior to publication and receive specific recommendations on improving and cleaning them.
 The report will help, for instance, by flagging duplicate records, incomplete fields and recognized inconsistencies in formatting.

 Choose a Creative Commons license